Elaine J. McCarthy: Early life

 She was born in Woburn, Massachusetts, and grew up in nearby Arlington, Massachusetts.

-Intending to study Political Science, McCarthy initially attended Catholic University in Washington, D.C. but found herself drawn to the architectural studio.
-She subsequently left to take a semester of architectural courses at Harvard University Graduate School of Design then a year at University of Massachusetts Boston studying photography and set design.
-She eventually enrolled at New York University where she earned a B.F.A. in Photography & Imaging from the Tisch School of the Arts, Maurice Kanbar Institute of Film & Television.
+Intending to study Political Science, McCarthy initially attended Catholic University in Washington, D.C. but found herself drawn to the Architecture studio.
+She subsequently left to take a semester of architectural courses at Harvard University Graduate School of Design then a year at University of Massachusetts Boston studying Photography and Scenic design.
+She eventually enrolled at New York University where she earned a BFA in Photography & Imaging from the Tisch School of the Arts, Maurice Kanbar Institute of Film & Television.

 Career

 Early career

 McCarthy held an administrative job in the early years of the Massachusetts Institute of Technology Media Lab, where she learned about computers.
-“I was exposed to the most bleeding-edge technology and everybody in that environment had a point of view to add, whether you were a tenured professor, or, like me, a glorified secretary — it was all part of the mix.
+“I was exposed to the most bleeding-edge technology and everybody in that environment had a point of view to add, whether you were a tenured Professor, or, like me, a glorified Secretary — it was all part of the mix.
 That was my first exposure to a barrier-free environment.”
 This experience led her to the MIT Community Players which was her first exposure to the idea of theater as a potential career.
-After that she worked with an experimental theater company, the Pilgrim Theater Research and Performance Collaborative.
+After that she worked with an Experimental theatre company, the Pilgrim Theater Research and Performance Collaborative.
 While stage managing for them at the Edinburgh Festival it became clear to her that she wished to pursue a career in theater.
 She eventually worked her way to New York City working as a design assistant to noted projection designer Wendall K. Harrington through whose studio many of today's top projection design practitioners have passed.
 This is where she saw her varied interests in technology, art, design, photography, architecture, film and theater come together in one discipline, projection design for theater.”

-She has since gone on to work with a diverse group of notable directors including Leonard Foglia, Michael Greif, Kristin Hanggi, Andrei Konchalovsky, James Lapine, Joe Mantello, Michael Mayer, Dejan Miladinović, Mike Nichols, Jack O'Brien, Diane Paulus, Tim Robbins, Peter Sellars, Julie Taymor, John Tillinger and Rob Urbinati.
+She has since gone on to work with a diverse group of notable Theatre directors including Leonard Foglia, Michael Greif, Kristin Hanggi, Andrei Konchalovsky, James Lapine, Joe Mantello, Michael Mayer, Dejan Miladinović, Mike Nichols, Jack O'Brien, Diane Paulus, Tim Robbins, Peter Sellars, Julie Taymor, John Tillinger and Rob Urbinati.